Badgerati/Fogg/README.md

 }
 ```

 Note that the above leaves out the `SubscriptionName`, this is because the Foggfile at the root of a repo will mostly be used by your devs/QAs/etc. to spin-up the infrastructure in their MSDN Azure subscriptions.
-If the subscription name is the same for all, then you could add in the `"SubscriptionName": "<name>"` to the Foggfile.
+If the subscription name is the same for all, then you could add in the `"SubscriptionName": "<name>"` to the Foggfile; if left out Fogg will request it when called.

+Also note that if the path used for the `ConfigPath` is relative, it must be relative to the Foggfile's location.

 If you are using a Foggfile at the root, then the call to use Fogg would simply be: